 Oahu, Hawaii Hiking – A Trip Report

 While Oahu does not evoke visions of being a hiker’s paradise, several hiking options exist even for those vacationing with young kids.
 Hiking goes a long way in connecting with a terrain; moreover, in Oahu it adds variety to an otherwise beach-based sea of sameness vacation.
-Our hikes on the first day was limited to the Diamond Head Park, the Manoa Falls, and the University of Hawaii Manoa campus, the latter more of a walk than a hike.
+Our hikes on the first day consisted of the Diamond Head Park, the Manoa Falls, and the University of Hawaii Manoa campus, the latter more of a walk than a trek.

 1. A nicely paved wide concrete walk way with a gentle slope gets you off to a great start (this is a recent addition to combat soil erosion),